Chapter 20: The Right Channelisation of Energy

 It was the intention of Sir John Woodruffe to unveil this mystery to the extent possible, though I don’t say in its entirety, and it has done much good.
 The whole difficulty was that the tantric texts were all in Sanskrit and were not to be found in any other language.
 What is more, the Sanskrit in these texts is so enigmatic and couched in such symbolic and metaphorical language that one cannot actually understand what is meant there by a mere reading.
 Such was the secret of the tantras.
 The philosophy is akin to the Vedanta, with both placing an emphasis on the organic relation between the body and the world.

-The difference between the Vedanta and the Saiva as well as the Shakta Vedanta (tantra) is that, while they both accept the unitary existence of God which is a common point both for the Vedanta of Shankaracharya and the Vedanta of Saivism and Shaktism, the difference between them is that some sort of necessary is laid by the Saiva-Sidhanta (these are terms referring to certain schools of philosophy) and the Shakti doctrine on the vital relationship between the human organism and the organism of the world outside.
-Tantra believes that consciousness (chit) is everything, but that there is something in the world also, and one has to rise up to the level of universal consciousness called Siva by a graduated evolution from matter to Spirit.
+The difference between the Vedanta and the tantra is that, while they both accept the unitary existence of God, the tantra places emphasis on the vital relationship between the human organism and the organism of the world outside.
+Tantra believes that consciousness (chit) is everything, but that there is something in the world also.
+One has to rise up to the level of universal by a graduated evolution from matter to Spirit.
 Therefore, in this philosophy one cannot ignore matter—it goes without saying.
 We cannot set aside matter as long as matter is one of the stages of the evolutionary process.
 There is nothing unintelligible, unimportant or ugly in the world, according to tantra.
-Everything can be converted into something beautiful, a significant and necessary means in the practice of this art of contact with God, provided we have a purified understanding.
+Everything can be converted into something beautiful, significant and necessary in the practice of this art of contact with God—provided we have a purified understanding.

 Matter is not dirt; it becomes dirt only when it is out of place.
 Matter is not ugly; it looks ugly only when only a part of it is seen, and not the whole of it.
 Any part of our bodies may look ugly if seen only in part, but not when seen as a whole.
 We may be very beautiful persons, but if we look at ourselves with a microscope, we will not look so beautiful.
 In the microscope we will see only partially and not wholly, and therefore all the beauty vanishes.
 It is the case with all things in the world.
 It is our way of looking at things that is mostly responsible for our evaluations about things.